-- Add +5 to your initiative roll at the beginning of a conflict.
-You can even use this effect to increase your initiative score by +5 during combat - but then it will cost you a maneuver. - c Fight or Shoot an enemy several times in the same turn.
-Every extra attack costs you 1 MP.
+- at the beginning of a conflict.
+You need to spend MP before rolling for initiative.
+You can even use this effect to increase your initiative score by +2 during combat but then it will cost you a maneuver. - Fight or Shoot an enemy a second time in the same turn.
+The extra attack costs you 1 MP.
+You don't get an extra maneuver.
 (E) - D Dodge when someone Fights you, or Shoots at you.
 Every MP spent reduces the damage you take by one.
 You must activate the effect before you roll for armor (page 88).
 (R)